 - Treatment before the surgery helps in strengthening the body and preparing it for post-operative rehabilitation.

 This range of physiotherapy exercises focuses on disorders affecting the nervous system like head injuries, stroke, damage in the spinal cord, sciatica, multiple sclerosis, Parkinson’s disease, and issues related to vertigo.
 Here the treatment focuses on –

 - Balance and coordination

-Your physiotherapist will suggest you the exercises depending upon the stage of your recovery.
+Your physiotherapist will suggest the exercises depending upon the stage of your recovery.
 Range of Movement (ROM) exercises are commonly suggested forms of exercise in physiotherapy.
 These exercises are advised for a specific joint where there is a reduced amount of movement.
 There are three types of Range of Movement exercises.

 - Passive Range of Motion Exercise (PROME) – Here, the physiotherapist moves the limb along the joint range.
 It is mostly performed on patients who cannot move their limbs.

 - Active – Assistive Range of Motion Exercises (AAROME) – This Range of Motion Exercise is performed on patients who can move their limbs but need assistance to complete the joint range.
 Here the role of the physiotherapist is very important as he helps the patient to complete the movement and ensure that the pain is not worsened.

 - Active Range of Motion Exercise (AROME) – Here, the patient performs the physiotherapy exercises without any physical assistance from the physiotherapist.
 Though the physiotherapist suggests and instructs the proper execution of the exercise, the patient performs all the exercise by himself.